-Natural resources exploration, development, production and processing involve a number of business risks, some of which are beyond the Company's control.
-These can be categorized as operational, financial and regulatory risks.
+Natural resources exploration, project development, processing, and transportation; and, product development, processing, production, and marketing all involve a number of business risks, some of which are beyond the Company's control.
+These can be categorized as operational, market, financial and regulatory risks.

-- Operational risks include finding and developing reserves economically, marketing production and services, product deliverability uncertainties, changing governmental law and regulation, hiring and retaining skilled employees and contractors and conducting operations in a cost effective and safe manner.
+• Operational risks include finding and developing reserves economically; processing minerals competitively into successful products; product deliverability uncertainties; changing governmental law and regulation; hiring and retaining skilled employees and contractors; and, conducting operations in a cost effective and safe manner.
 The Company continuously monitors and responds to changes in these factors and adheres to all regulations governing its operations.
-Insurance may be maintained at levels consistent with prudent industry practices to minimize risks however the Company is not fully insured against all risks nor are all such risks insurable. - Operational risks also include the timing and successful completion of the Pre-Feasibility Study and the industry projections regarding the future demand for graphite. - Financial risks include fluctuations in commodity prices, interest rates and foreign exchange rates, all of which are beyond the Company's control. - Regulatory risks include possible delays in getting regulatory approval for transactions that the Board of Directors believe to be in the best interest of the Company, increased fees for filings, and the introduction of ever more complex reporting requirements, the cost of which the Company must meet in order to maintain its exchange listing.
+Insurance may be maintained at levels consistent with prudent industry practices to minimize risks however the Company is not fully insured against all risks nor are all such risks insurable.

+- Operational risks also include the timing and successful completion of the Pre-Feasibility Study, Feasibility Study, permitting, construction and start-up. - Market risks include demand and prices for graphite and graphite products not achieving expectations and disruptions in transportation and distribution.
+These and other factors are beyond the Company's control, including levels of inflation and interest rates, the demand for commodities, global or regional political, economic and banking crises and production rates in competitive producing regions. - Financial risks include the timely availability of capital and changes in commodity prices, interest rates, inflation, wages and salaries, taxation, and foreign exchange rates, all of which are beyond the Company's control. - Regulatory risks include possible delays in regulatory approvals for developments and transactions that the Board of Directors believe to be in the best interest of the Company, increased fees for filings, and the introduction of ever more complex reporting requirements, the cost of which the Company must meet in order to maintain its exchange listing.